Out and Back to Lockhouse 49: C&O

 ABOVE: I began prepping for the outing along my local gravel roads in PWFP by experimenting with load distribution.
 During this ride I was about 80% to capacity.

 “Dude!
-A deer darted our in front of me and I crashed hard.
-Turtle tucked but I am 95% sure my collar bone is snapped.
-Walking the 3 miles back to the truck then er…”
+A deer darted out in front of me and I crashed hard… pretty sure my collarbone is snapped.”

-“Ortho said the clavicle is broken in 4 places.
-Surgery Monday”
+“Ortho said the clavicle is broken in four places.
+Surgery Monday.”

-So, at just about 11 am on Saturday morning I parked at the MARC station at Point of Rocks and began my 60+ mile outing to Lockhouse 49.
+Just after 11 a.m. on Saturday, I parked at the MARC station in Point of Rocks and began the 60+ mile ride to Lockhouse 49.

 Bradley, my gravel bike, fully loaded and ready for the ride.
 I ventured out from Point of Rocks around 11 am.
 My goal was to arrive at the Lockhouse between 5 and 6 pm.
 That included a lunch stop in Shepherdstown, WV.